This course tries to make students familiar with

 Here is my late policy.

-and, on request, discuss the solutions during the
+On request, the solutions will be discussed during the Tuesday tutorial session.

 Sometimes homework may be labelled "test", meaning that it can be